silent-ninja-1/simplex-chat/docs/guide/managing-data.md

 2. Click or tap **Database passphrase & export**.
 3. Toggle **Chat is running** off to stop SimpleX Chat from running.
 4. Click or tap **Database passphrase**.
 5. Toggle **Save passphrase in settings** off.

-**Please note**: removing your database passphrase from the app settings will prompt you to manually enter it every time you start the app, which may impact receiving notifications.
+**Please note**: removing your passphrase from the app's settings will prompt you to manually enter it every time you start the app and this may impact receiving notifications.

 ### Open database folder (Desktop only)